LiTingyu1997/mindocr/README.md

 <!--start-->
 ## Introduction
-MindOCR is an open-source toolbox for OCR development and application based on [MindSpore](https://www.mindspore.cn/en), which integrates series of mainstream text detection and recognition algorihtms/models, provides easy-to-use training and inference tools.
+MindSpore OCR is an open-source toolbox for OCR development and application based on [MindSpore](https://www.mindspore.cn/en), which integrates series of mainstream text detection and recognition algorihtms/models, provides easy-to-use training and inference tools.
 It can accelerate the process of developing and deploying SoTA text detection and recognition models in real-world applications, such as DBNet/DBNet++ and CRNN/SVTR, and help fulfill the need of image-text understanding.

 <details open markdown>
 <summary> Major Features </summary>

 - **Modular design**: We decoupled the OCR task into several configurable modules.
 Users can setup the training and evaluation pipelines, customize the data processing pipeline and model architectures easily by modifying just few lines of code.
-- **High-performance**: MindOCR provides a series of pretrained weights trained with optimized configurations that reach competitive performance on OCR tasks.
+- **High-performance**: MindSpore OCR provides a series of pretrained weights trained with optimized configurations that reach competitive performance on OCR tasks.
-- **Low-cost-to-apply**: Easy-to-use inference tools are provided in MindOCR to perform text detection and recognition tasks.
+- **Low-cost-to-apply**: Easy-to-use inference tools are provided in MindSpore OCR to perform text detection and recognition tasks.
 </details>

 The following is the corresponding `mindocr` versions and supported